 November 2016 update: On November 1, 2016, the City of Atlanta and State of Georgia completed the transaction to transfer ownership of the land on the east side of Northside Drive, including the Bobby Jones Golf Course and Bitsy Grant Tennis Center, to the State.

-Based upon the Foundation’s recent press release and publicly shared plans, the Foundation will be responsible for raising the funds to redevelop the golf course into a nine-hole reversible course with a practice facility and junior golf links.
+Based upon the Foundation’s past press releases and publicly shared plans, the Foundation is responsible for raising the funds to redevelop the golf course into a nine-hole reversible course with a practice facility and junior golf links.
 The Foundation’s renovation plans also include a new golf clubhouse, golf house for golf association offices and historic golf memorabilia, and a parking facility to service both the golf and tennis facilities.
 To view the renderings that will be implemented by the Bobby Jones Golf Course Foundation, please click here.

 The Atlanta Memorial Park Conservancy (AMPC) is pleased to see elements of its original master plan incorporated into the Foundation’s plans.
 One of those elements is the completion of AMPC’s envisioned multi-use PATH loop around the golf course as shown on the connectivity rendering below.
 In September of 2016, Council Member Adrean secured $2.2 million in funding from the City of Atlanta to complete the 10-foot wide PATH loop and new pedestrian bridge at Bobby Jones Golf Course.
-Working in partnership with the PATH Foundation, the City of Atlanta will construct the connectivity component of this project which will significantly improve pedestrian and bicycle access in and around Atlanta Memorial Park.
+Working in partnership with the City of Atlanta, the PATH Foundation is constructing the connectivity component of this project which will significantly improve pedestrian and bicycle access in and around Atlanta Memorial Park.